melissapott/FSND_Item_Catalog/README.md

 3. Navigate to the directory containing the repository.
 4. Enter "python catalog.py" in the server terminal window.
 5. Open a web browser and enter http://localhost:8000 in the URL box.

+##Note on Authorship:
+Code used in this lesson was created in part from the Udacity Full Stack Foundations coursework.
+Additionally, code snippets used for Facebook and Google user login was obtained from the respective API documentation and examples.